KongZ/piggy/docs/annotations.md

 - <a name="piggy-env-resource-cpu-limit">`piggysec.com/piggy-env-resource-cpu-limit`</a> overrides a piggy-env init-container resource CPU limit.
 Default to `200m`
 - <a name="piggy-env-resource-memory-limit">`piggysec.com/piggy-env-resource-memory-limit`</a> overrides a piggy-env init-container resource memory limit.
 Default to `64Mi`
 - <a name="piggy-psp-allow-privilege-escalation">`piggysec.com/piggy-psp-allow-privilege-escalation`</a> allow a piggy-env init-container to run as root.
 Default to `false`
 - <a name="piggy-address">`piggysec.com/piggy-address`</a> an endpoint of piggy-webhooks.
-This is required when it is running in lookup mode.
+This is required when it is running in proxy mode.
 - <a name="piggy-ignore-no-env">`piggysec.com/piggy-ignore-no-env`</a> do not terminate the container if no variable found on secret manager.
 Default to `false`.
 Set this value to `false` is recommended in most application.
 The container will not start if environment variable is missing.
 - <a name="piggy-enforce-integrity">`piggysec.com/piggy-enforce-integrity`</a> enforce checking command integrity before inject secrets into.
 Default to `true`.
 Set this value to `true` is recommended in most application.
 Set to `false` will allow piggy-env to run on different arguments